What Does it Take to Be a Receptionist or Information Clerk?

 Related Job Titles

-In the United States, there were 1,053,700 jobs for Receptionist or Information Clerk in 2016.
+There were about 1,053,700 jobs for Receptionist or Information Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 95,500 new jobs for Receptionist or Information Clerk by 2026.
-The BLS estimates 151,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 151,100 job openings in this field each year.

 The states with the most job growth for Receptionist or Information Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.